You too can download the communication kit and help spread the word about the right behaviour to adopt!

 Stay away from waterways

-Stay away from waterways, riverbanks and bridges.
+Keep away from waterways, riverbanks and bridges.
 To avoid lightning, do not take shelter under a tree.

 Stay informed

-Keep up-to-date with the situation and observe instructions issued by the emergency services and/or the local council.
+Keep up-to-date with the situation and observe any instructions issued by the emergency services and/or the local council.

 Look out for others

-Look out for vulnerable and isolated people, and communicate via SMS to leave any telephone lines available for the emergency services.
+Look out for vulnerable and isolated people, and communicate via SMS to leave telephone lines available for the emergency services.

 Prepare a 72-hour emergency kit